Discovery Canada’s Frontier

 Douglas receives Carruthers at his place.
 In the shadows, Cobbs Pond (Greg Bryk) appears.
 He has a gun belonging to Carruthers.
 After a bit of playing around Pond puts a bullet through the man’s eye.
 He leaves poor Douglas with the clean-up.

-When the Okimaw of the Lake Walker tribe receives Malcolm with an apology for any troubles, the reveal of Benton’s involvement, she isn’t happy.
+When the Okimaw of the Lake Walker tribe receives Malcolm with an apology for any troubles, the reveal of Benton’s involvement doesn’t make her happy.
 Although Malcolm makes clear he isn’t at fault.
 Okimaw decides to “look to the future” and accepts peace.
 Machk doesn’t like any of the supposedly peaceful meeting with Brown.
 He and his crew decide that Brown must pay.
 They knock Harp down, taking Malcolm in their grip.
 They want to kill him.
 Maybe Declan, as well.

 But the Okimaw agrees then to let Machk take the title, to lead.
 He wants Declan out, all of his people.
 To which Harp submits, but warns: “You won‘t be Okimaw for long.”

 Another exciting episode.
 Really loving the series, it gets better and grows on me with each passing chapter.
-Lots to get excited for.
 Up next is “Wolves” and I think Michael Smyth and Harp both will be getting lots of time, more than usual.
 Their relationship, the one that’s budding, is intriguing and should offer plenty of narrative fun.